Are You Acting on Life or Is Life Acting on You?

 How you interpret what’s happening around you—and the behaviors and attached consequences that arise from your interpretations—will always align with your story of how the world works.

 “The world out there is completely separate from me.
 This situation I’m in has just happened to me, and there is nothing I can do to influence it.”

 If you’re in the habit of interpreting your circumstances like this, you’ll live your life feeling dis-empowered and unable to make a difference to anything.“I’m not separate from the world out there.
-I may not fully understand how, but I know that the quality of my awareness and attention influence the world I experience2.
+I understand that the quality of my awareness and attention influence the world I experience2.
 This situation I’m in has something to show me about myself.
 I can learn from it, adjust my response, and either create a better situation or fit better into this situation.”

 With this type of interpretation, you’ll be more open to growth and more able to respond adaptively to life, so your efforts to live a meaningful, satisfying life will be more successful.